Skip to main content

 Audience: System Administrators

-Pre-requisites: A subscription which supports SSO via Azure AD, specifically Professional or Enterprise Subscriptions.
-Cloud Only.
+Pre-requisites: A subscription which supports SSO via Azure AD, specifically Elite or Ultimate plan (or legacy plans “Professional” or “Enterprise”).

 Introduction